TheCarsonWest/TheCarsonWest.github.io/test/content/Justifying a Claim About the Difference of Two Means Based on a Confidence Interval.md

 ## Relationship to Hypothesis Testing

-Justifying a claim using a confidence interval is directly related to a two-sided [Carrying Out a Test for the Difference of Two Population Means](./../carrying-out-a-test-for-the-difference-of-two-population-means/) at the corresponding significance level  $ \alpha $ .
+Justifying a claim using a confidence interval is directly related to a two-sided [[Carrying Out a Test for the Difference of Two Population Means]] at the corresponding significance level  $ \alpha $ .
 If a  $ 100(1-\alpha)\% $  confidence interval for  $ \mu_1 - \mu_2 $  **does not contain** 0, then a hypothesis test for  $ H_0: \mu_1 - \mu_2 = 0 $  versus  $ H_A: \mu_1 - \mu_2 \neq 0 $  would result in **rejecting**  $ H_0 $  at the  $ \alpha $  significance level.
 Conversely, if the confidence interval **does contain** 0, then we would **fail to reject**  $ H_0 $ .

 For one-sided claims, while confidence intervals can provide strong evidence, a formal one-sided hypothesis test is generally more appropriate for specific claims like  $ \mu_1 > \mu_2 $ .
 However, if the entire interval is above (or below) 0, it certainly provides evidence for a one-sided claim.

-This method of justification is a critical skill for [Selecting, Implementing, and Communicating Inference Procedures](./../selecting-implementing-and-communicating-inference-procedures/).
+This method of justification is a critical skill for [[Selecting, Implementing, and Communicating Inference Procedures]].